maxdesalle/website/content/posts/understanding-many-worlds.md

 entanglement occurred, the observer was one person, however, once the entanglement happened, two versions of the same observer emerged.

+{{< info >}}
-> Think of it like a book that splits into two storylines.
-Up to chapter
-> 5, there's only one character, Bob.
-At chapter 6, the story splits
-> into two parallel plotlines: in one version Bob opens the red door, in
-> the other he opens the blue door.
-Both stories exist in the book,
-> written side by side, but each Bob only experiences the one inside his
+Think of it like a book that splits into two storylines.
+Up to chapter 5, there's only one character, Bob.
+At chapter 6, the story splits into two parallel plotlines: in one version Bob opens the red door, in the other he opens the blue door.
+Both stories exist in the book, written side by side, but each Bob only experiences the one inside his storyline.
-> storyline.
+{{< /info >}}

 That's what the equation is saying: both Bobs exist, both are equally real, each is restricted to the outcomes of their own branch, in their